 Ligands bind to precise molecular regions, called recognition sites, on receptor macromolecules.
 The binding site for a drug may be the same as or different from that of an endogenous agonist (hormone or neurotransmitter).
 Agonists that bind to an adjacent site or a different site on a receptor are sometimes called allosteric agonists.
 Nonspecific drug binding also occurs—ie, at molecular sites not designated as receptors (eg, plasma proteins).
 Drug binding to such nonspecific sites, such as binding to serum proteins, prohibits the drug from binding to the receptor and thus inactivates the drug.
 Unbound drug is available to bind to receptors and thus have an effect.

 Agonists activate receptors to produce the desired response.
 Conventional agonists increase the proportion of activated receptors.
-Inverse agonists stabilize the receptor in its inactive conformation and act similarly to competitive antagonists (see Agonists and antagonists).
+Inverse agonists stabilize the receptor in its inactive conformation and act similarly to competitive antagonists.
 Many hormones, neurotransmitters (eg, acetylcholine, histamine, norepinephrine), and drugs (eg, morphine, phenylephrine, isoproterenol, benzodiazepines, barbiturates) act as agonists.

 Antagonists prevent receptor activation.
 Preventing activation has many effects.
 Antagonists increase cellular function if they block the action of a substance that normally decreases cellular function.
 Antagonists decrease cellular function if they block the action of a substance that normally increases cellular function.